 However, a basic bank account will not allow you to have access to an overdraft.
 This means you will have to keep a close eye on your spending and make sure you have enough funds in your account.
 This is where online banking proves very useful and is much more convenient than going into a branch.

-As well as a basic bank account, you can also use a prepaid debit card attached to an e-money current account.
-Here at Suits Me®, our prepaid card comes with a current account, online banking, and a mobile banking app so you can easily manage your finances on the go, without needing to visit a bank branch.
+As well as a basic account, you can also use a prepaid debit card attached to an e-money account.
+Here at Suits Me®, our prepaid card comes with a e-money account, online account facilities, and a mobile app so you can easily manage your finances on the go, without needing to visit a branch.

 - The ability to set up standing orders and manage direct debits,